Connect your data to Atlassian Analytics

 Specifies what happens when no values are selected in the “Dropdown” control.
 There are two options:

-Show all: Does not filter the connected charts
+Show unfiltered chart data: Does not filter the connected charts

-Show none: Shows no data for connected charts
+Show no chart data: Shows no data for the connected charts

 Initial values